10 Important Signs You May Have Declining Health

 Aches and pains are your body’s way of telling you it needs some attention.
 More often than not, they are the symptoms of declining health.

 How do you know if your symptoms are normal?
 What if they mean your health is declining?
 Do you need further investigation from your GP?
-Sometimes pains and strains are due to an injury or lack of nutrients, but they can also be a sign of something worse.
+Sometimes pains and strains are due to an injury or lack of nutrients and a need to update your diet with insight from a nutritionist, but they can also be a sign of something worse.
 It’s important to know what normal feels like for your body, and what is a symptom of declining health.

 If you’re suffering from simple aches and pains, a visit to a massage therapist might be your best bet.